Edgar-Donk/frothy-brew/docs/colour_picker/cursor_interaction.rst

     .. literalinclude:: ../examples/colours/11user2ring.py

-Now that the HSV part is operational we can join it to the RGB part, modifying some of the original functions as necessary.
+Now that the HSV part is operational join it to the RGB part, modifying some of the original functions as necessary.